npradeep96/PF_Stability_Analysis/README.md

 # PF_Stability_Analysis

-Use the environment.yml file provided to setup your python environment.
+Use the environment.yml file provided to set up your python environment.

 To run the simulations: